How to Make WWWow with

 An SEO-friendly online store gathers much more traffic and generates more sales, so this aspect is crucial for merchants.

 Magento offers plenty of SEO guides and tools, such as adding alt tags to images or customizing URLs.
 Shopify, on the other hand, relies mainly on its apps in this respect.
-In this case, Magento can offer more, but that doesn’t mean you can’t introduce a good SEO strategy with Shopify – it just requires more effort.
+In this case, Magento can offer more, but that doesn’t mean you can’t introduce good SEO optimization with Shopify – it just requires more effort.

 shopify_seo_optimization_